guidoism/escape/inspiration/jonesforth.md

     code_\label :                   // assembler code follows
         .endm

-Now some easy FORTH primitives.
+Now some easy Forth primitives.
 These are written in assembly for speed.
 If you understand i386 assembly language then it is worth reading these.
 However if you don't understand assembly you can skip the details.